SAP-samples/ui5-typescript-walkthrough/steps/09/README.md

 -   The component is named `Component.js` or rather `Component.ts`.

 -   Together with all UI assets of the app, the component is located in the `webapp` folder.

--   The `index.html` file is located in the `webapp` folder if it is used productively.

 &nbsp;
 ***